-- Energy efficiency can be measured using the indicator ‘final energy productivity’.
+- Energy efficiency of an economy can be measured using the indicator ‘final energy productivity’.

 - Between 1990 and 2021 final energy productivity increased by 66 %.

-- The Federal Government aims to increase final energy productivity by 2.1 % every year.
+- The German Federal Government aims to increase final energy productivity by 2.1 % every year.

 - Between 2008 and 2020 the annual average growth has been 1.4 %.
 This is significantly below the target.

 Energy efficiency must be increased throughout the world in order to stop unrestricted growth of global energy consumption and to avoid severe consequences for the environment.
 The energy productivity indicator specifies how much economic output (gross domestic product) is produced per unit of energy used.
 Energy productivity thus measures energy efficiency.

 Increasing energy efficiency also makes sense in an economic context: Using less resources to achieve the same economic output reduces the environmental impact and saves money.
 Private households can save money as well by using appliances with high energy efficiency ratings.

 Energy productivity is assessed on the basis of final energy consumption rather than primary energy consumption.
 This enhances the validity of the indicator because losses in the energy supply system through energy conversion and transport do not appear in the balance.
-Final energy consumption includes electricity as well as heat, therefore, weather conditions and fuel provisions will cause fluctuations over the years.
+Final energy consumption includes electricity as well as heat, therefore, weather conditions and stockpiling of fuels influence the indicator.

 Assessing the development

-Between 1990 and 2019 final energy productivity rose by approximately 60 %.
-This increase in productivity was mainly driven by the gross domestic product growth, which has also grown by around 53 % since 1990.
-Final energy consumption fell by 4 % in the same period.
+Between 1990 and 2020 final energy productivity rose by 64 %.
+This increase in productivity was mainly driven by the gross domestic product growth, which has also grown by around 47 % since 1990.
+Final energy consumption fell by 11 % in the same period.
 This decoupling of economic growth and energy consumption can be the result of improved energy efficiency, but also of structural change, which favours less energy-intensive economic activities.